sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 * Set Growth as linear or Logistic
 * We are using prophet model so that is self-sufficient to select seasonality in auto mode
 * Select mode of seasonality as additive or multiplicative
-* At last but not the least Provide Interval for the Forecast between 0 to 1
+* At last but not the least set confidance Interval(0 to 1) which gives a range of plausible values for the parameter of interest.

 .. figure:: ../../_assets/tutorials/time-series/prophet_general.png
    :alt: Stock Forecasting